Carobel/tic-tac-toe/README.md

-Tic Tac Toe game using JavaScript.
+Tic Tac Toe game using JavaScript, created for The Odin Project Javascript course: https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe

 The goal in this exercise is to use as little global code as possible.
-I practice with concepts of scope, closure, factory functions and module pattern (IIFEs).
+This is done my making things as modular as possible.
+I practice with concepts of scope, closure, factory functions and Immediately Invoked Function Expressions (IIFEs).
+The back-end logic and front-end is also seperated as much as possible.